TwinderCS/twinder/README.md

 - Mohamed Koucha : Page to submit a result, Style, Themes and tests of the pages
-- Balthazar : TextBlob classifier implementation for polarity (pos, neu, neg), training of the classifier, combination of the classifier, the emotion model and the topic model to create each user's metric, calculating closest users, and a little of dataframe cleaning, and create the metric dataframe
+- Balthazar : TextBlob classifier implementation for polarity (pos, neu, neg), training of the classifier, combination of the classifier, the emotion model and the topic model to create each user's metric, calculating closest users, testing, and a little of dataframe cleaning, and create the metric dataframe
 - Léna Pohier--Plantel: Tests and global problems, create the metric dataframe
 - Sarah Pouliquen
 - Martin Pupat : Frontend-backend connection, Code optimization, Team coordination